6 teens injured in drive-by shooting near Denver area school

 Multiple rounds of different calibers were found at the scene, and it is possible some rounds were fired by someone on foot, she said.
 The suspects in the shooting were at large, she said.

-Three patients from the shooting were taken to Children’s Hospital Colorado.
+Three patients from the shooting were taken to Children’s Hospital Colorado in Aurora, a diverse city east of Denver.
 They were in stable condition and have all been reunited with their families, spokesperson Caitlin Jenney said.

 Wilson said she’s relieved the students are expected to survive but said gun violence is a crisis.